molview/molview/pages/tracking.md

 third parties unless any of the exceptions in part 6 of the Google Analytics Terms of Service (http://www.google.com/analytics/terms/us.html) is in effect.

-You can enable and disable event tracking by reloading MolView and unchecking "Allow MolView to collect interaction data"
+You can enable and disable event tracking by reloading MolView and un-checking "Allow MolView to collect interaction data"